 3. Have open lines of communication

-According to the European Journal of Business and Management Research, effective communication in any business entity greatly influences employee performance.
+Effective communication between employees, leadership, and even customers is essential for business success.
+According to the European Journal of Business and Management Research, effective communication has a substantial influence on employee performance.

 4. Identify and solve the root cause of poor performance